 In essence, a guardian is a court-appointed supervisor for an incapacitated person or a minor.
-Before a Guardian may be appointed a person must be judicially determined to be incapacitate.
+Before a Guardian may be appointed, a person must be judicially determined to be incapacitated.
 There are Guardians of the Person and Guardians of the Estate.
-The Guardian of the Person makes personal health, living, and medical decisions for incapacitated person.
-The Guardian of the Estate makes financial and business decisions for the incapacitated person
+The Guardian of the Person makes personal health, living, and medical decisions for the incapacitated person.
+The Guardian of the Estate makes financial and business decisions for the incapacitated person.

 If you or someone you love is incapacitated and in need of a Guardian, call Vance E. Hendrix today.
 He will answer your questions about the process of becoming a guardian, review the responsibilities that come along with being a guardian, and be by your side every step of the way.